labuladong/fucking-algorithm/dynamic_programming/AnalysisOfDynamicProgramming.md

 This article is an advanced version of our famous work [Analysis of Dynamic Programming] which gets more than 200 stars.

-By the way, our official account has at least a dozen of articles which disassemble the problem of dynamic programming, all of which I have merged into the [list of articles] , **they all mention the problem solving framework of dynamic programming， we systematically summarize that**.
-During this period, I have grown from a non class of computer science to who has completed more than half of the LeetCode, so what I summarize may not be suitable for every master, but for the public, after all I hustle all the way.
+By the way, our official account has at least a dozen of articles which disassemble the problem of dynamic programming, all of which I have merged into the list of articles. **They all mention the problem solving framework of dynamic programming, and we systematically summarize that.** During this short period, I have grown from a person without any formal training in computer science to who has completed more than half of the LeetCode, so what I summarize may not be suitable for every master, but for the public; after all, I have worked hard to get to where I am.

-There are a few set-pieces for algorithm skills, if you know, you will get a lot easier, this articles aims to see through dynamic programming and form a framework to solve this series of problems.
-Let's get into the straight point, here are the full contents.
+There are a few set-pieces for algorithm skills.
+If you know these, you will get a lot easier, this article aims to see through dynamic programming and form a framework to solve this series of problems.
+Let's get into the straight point.
+Here are the full contents.

 **The normal form of dynamic programming problem is to calculate the maximum or minimum**.
 Dynamic programming is, in fact, a method in optimization, which just has many applications in problems in computer science, such as the problem to calculate the **longest** increasing subsequence, and the problem to calculate **the smallest** distance of editing.